Michael Baisden

-Michael Baisden (born June 26, 1963) is a nationally syndicated radio personality and host of The Michael Baisden Show.
-The show is currently syndicated by Baisden Media Group in partnership with SupeRadio and AURN (American Urban Radio Networks).
+Michael Baisden is the former host of The Michael Baisden Show.
+The show was syndicated by Baisden Media Group in partnership with SupeRadio and AURN (American Urban Radio Networks).
 The show airs weekday afternoons.
 The show was previously syndicated by Cumulus Media and was heard in over 78 media markets nationwide with over 8 million listeners daily.
 His media career began when he left his job driving trains in Chicago to self-publish Never Satisfied, and began touring the country selling books out of the trunk of his car.

 Baisden is a NY Times best-selling author with over 2 million books in print, hosted two national television shows, and has produced three films.

 Producer and filmmaker

 Baisden has produced: two national stage plays (based on Baisden's novels); Love Lust & Lies, an award-winning documentary dealing with relationships and sexuality based on the perspectives of people of color; two seminar tapes, Relationship Seminar and Men Have Issues Too; and a web-based community portal.
 In 2011 Baisden produced, wrote, and directed the documentary Do Women Know What They Want?